 The Adult Drug Court (ADC) and Veterans Treatment Court (VTC) Discretionary Grant Program provides financial and technical assistance to states, state courts, local courts, units of local government, and federally recognized Indian tribal governments to enhance the operations of drug courts or to implement new veterans treatment courts.
 These courts effectively integrate evidence-based substance abuse treatment, mandatory drug testing, sanctions and incentives, and transitional services in judicially supervised court settings that have jurisdiction over offenders to reduce recidivism and opioid, stimulant, and substance abuse.

-For Category 3: Statewide Strategies to Support Adult Drug Courts and Veterans Treatment Courts, the following entities are eligible to apply:
+For Category 4: Statewide Strategies to Support Adult Drug Courts and Veterans Treatment Courts, the following entities are eligible to apply:

 All BJA grantees are required to provide the relevant data by submitting quarterly performance metrics through BJA’s online Performance Measurement Tool (PMT).
 Applicants should review the complete list of ADC Discretionary Grant Program performance measures for each category:

 See the Grant Performance Measurement and Progress Reporting Information section of the Office of Justice Programs (OJP) site for additional information on performance measurement at OJP.